Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 \paragraph{Selection of Target Quantities \& Elicited Statistics} In the selection of target quantities and elicited statistics, we consider several key aspects.
 First, we aim to represent the variability of target quantities, which includes diverse statistics (e.g., $R^2$), predictions for the outcome variable (e.g., predictions for specific design points), and information about model parameters.
 Second, we account for the variability of elicitation techniques by employing histogram, quantile-based, and moment-based elicitation to compute the elicited statistics.
 Third, we prioritize interpretability by choosing target quantities that can be readily understood by experts in realistic scenarios.
 Finally, the selected number of elicited statistics should guarantee model identification.
 Addressing the issue of identification is crucial for our objective of assessing the validity of our method through the successful recovery of the true hyperparameters $\lambda^*$.
 To achieve this, the model must possess sufficient relevant information to uniquely identify the hyperparameter values.
 Otherwise, a failure to recover the hyperparameters could be attributed to either methodological limitations or insufficient information available from the elicited statistics.
 In our case studies, we strive to achieve perfect model identification by carefully selecting a ``sufficiently large'' set of queried quantities.
 Specifically, in the quantile-based elicitation, we query the expert with respect to nine quantiles $Q_p$ with $p=(0.1, 0.2, \ldots, 0.9)$.
-For moment-based elicitation, the expert provides the mean $M$ and standard deviation $S$ of the target quantity.
-In histogram elicitation, the expert is asked to provide a histogram comprising $S_E$ observations, with the specific value of $S_E$ specified in each case study.
+For moment-based elicitation, the mean and standard deviation of the target quantity, and for histogram elicitation, a histogram comprising $S$ observations is queried from the (ideal) expert (further specifications can be found in each case study).

 We acknowledge that in practical applications of elicitation methods, a trade-off arises between the desired information sought from the expert to achieve model identification and the limitations imposed by the expert's available resources and knowledge.
 Since the goal of the case studies is to establish the validity of our method, our focus lies on achieving \textit{complete} prior hyperparameter identification.
 In Section \ref{sec:discussion-conclusion}, we will discuss future directions and steps, including the exploration of settings where prior hyperparameters are not fully identified by the provided expert information.